john-smilga/js-course-challanges/README.md

 2. add two parameters subTotal, tax
 3. return sum of parameters
 4. create 3 vars "order1","order2","order3"
-5. call "calculateTotal", pass in some values and assign result to each order
+5. call calculateResult, pass in some values and assign result to each order
 6. log all three orders
 7. refactor "calculateTotal" to function expression